sphinx-labs/sphinx/docs/cli-quickstart.md

 - `src/HelloSphinx.sol`: A sample contract to deploy.
 - `test/HelloSphinx.t.sol`: A test file for the deployment.
 - `script/HelloSphinx.s.sol`: A sample Sphinx deployment script.
 - `foundry.toml`: The Foundry config file, which contains a few settings that are needed to run Sphinx.
-TODO(md): rm?: It also contains public RPC endpoints for several of the networks that Sphinx supports.
 - `.env`: A sample `.env` file that contains a valid private key on Anvil.

 ## 5. Generate Sphinx clients